coding-panda/panda-pods-repeater-field/README.txt

 /**
  * The repeater field is only for admin area.
-If you want it to be available for the frontend users, you can use this filter *
+If you want it to be available for the frontend users, you can use this filter
+ * Please note nested fields are treated as frontend even the parent field loaded in the admin.
+No soluction for now *
  * @param  boolean $allow_bln allow the input item to be displayed
  * @param  array   $inAdmin_bln is in the admin area